-Venous disorders include chronic and acute problems..
+Venous disorders include chronic and acute problems.
 They cover a wide range of symptoms from the most serious blood clots that threaten our very lives to non-threatening cosmetic blemishes found in the majority of the population.
 Chronic venous disorders are very frequent; they affect at least 20% of the entire adult population and over 50% of females over 60 years of age.
 Acute blood clots occur in 2 million Americans each year

 Chronic Venous Disorders:

 The enormous advances in diagnosis and treatment of the past few years have made the management of vein problems precise and patient-friendly.
-The wonders of ultrasound-painless imaging of the veins, non-invasive, affordable, accurate-make it possible to actually see the veins under the skin and test their function just by placing jelly and a light probe connected to a computer on the skin.
+The wonders of ultrasound-painless imaging of the veins, non-invasive, affordable, accurate-make it possible to actually see the veins under the skin and test their function just by placing a water-based gel and a light probe connected to a computer on the skin.
 The information is precise and it has become the major source of venous diagnosis in the lower extremity.
 In addition, advances in minimally-invasive endovascular catheter treatment methods and innovations in special techniques of injection procedures allow effective treatment of 9 out of 10 vein problems.
 This is done in the office setting with minimal discomfort and almost zero loss of time from normal activity.

-In the management of venous disorders the oldest form of treatment is to provide support to the leg’s tissues by bandaging, or by use of compression stockings.
-This remains an extremely important basic tool for the management of both acute and chronic vein problems because it reverses swelling in the legs and is more effective than other methods, including use of diuretic medications.
+In the management of venous disorders, the oldest form of treatment is to provide support to the leg’s tissues by bandaging, or by use of compression stockings.
+This remains an extremely important basic tool for the management of both acute and chronic vein problems because it reverses swelling in the legs and is more effective than other methods, including the use of diuretic medications.
 Expertise in bandaging and prescription of support methods is an important part of successful management of chronic venous and lymphatic disease at KVC.
 In the spectrum of chronic venous disease spider veins are the least serious and the most frequent problem.
-They are dilated veins that are actually in the skin and are distinct from varicose viens that are under the skin.
-They cause mainly cosmetic discomfort and do not necessaruily lead to progressive changes in the deeper veins of the legs.
+They cause mainly cosmetic concern and do not necessarily lead to progressive changes in the deeper veins of the legs.